 In 2016, the Society employed a part-time executive director and relocated its headquarters to Winston-Salem, North Carolina.
 The Annual Conference in Philadelphia brought in a bevy of outstanding presenters, including Tyler Hayes (BDDW), Wendell Castle, Michael Hurwitz, Peter Danko, and many others.
 The 2016 Award of Distinction was presented to: Ned Cooke, Yale University professor of American Decorative Arts and prolific author; and Thomas Hucker, craftsman, and international professor.

 During the year, FS was present at various shows across the continent, including International Contemporary Furniture Show (New York, NY), Interior Design Society Fair West (Vancouver, BC), American Crafts Week (national), West Edge Design Fair (Santa Monica, CA), Sculpture Objects Functional Art and Design Fair (Chicago), and more.

-In 2017, the Society hired a new full-time executive director and relocated its headquarters to Libertyville, IL.
 2018 was marked by receiving two important grants, one from the Windgate Foundation, the other from the John & Robyn Horn Foundation.
 The grants enabled the Society to hire additional staff in the form of an Education Director and start exciting new initiatives, such as a grant program, EFASO, aimed to defray the high cost of shipping typically associated with furniture and larger sculptural objects.